Southampton General Hospital says 12-hour waits for emergency patients

 - Published

-People are facing waiting times of more than 12 hours as a hospital battles to cope with record high numbers of patients.
+Patients are facing waits of more than 12 hours at an emergency department where hospital bosses have claimed to have never seen it so busy.

-Southampton General Hospital's emergency department was under "severe pressure", health bosses said.
+Doctors at Southampton General Hospital have urged anyone with non-life or non-limb threatening injuries to go to urgent treatment centres instead.

-Those with non-life or non-limb threatening injuries have been urged to visit urgent treatment centres instead.
+Deputy chief medical officer Dr Trevor Smith said the situation was "extreme".

 It comes after a hospital in Portsmouth and the region's ambulance service both said they were struggling to cope.